Ducatis roar into Assen dominating the MotoGP field

 After Honda’s Marc Marquez dropped out just before the race with a broken thumb, only three Japanese bikes started, the lowest number since the last race of the 1969 season.

-The best finisher was Yamaha’s Franco Morbidelli in 12th in a race that highlighted how dramatic have been the dip in Japan’s fortunes.
+The best finisher was Yamaha’s Franco Morbidelli in 12th in a race that highlighted how dramatic has been the dip in Japan’s fortunes.

 From 1975 to 2021, Honda, Yamaha and Suzuki shared all but one rider’s title.
 Suzuki dropped out at the end of last season, just two years after Joan Mir won them a world title.

-For the last race before the summer break, MotoGP head to Assen’s “Cathedral of Speed”, a track riders profess to love.
+For the last race before the summer break, MotoGP heads to Assen’s “Cathedral of Speed”, a track riders profess to love.
 Bagnaia even boasts a tattoo of its outline on his arm.

 Martin rides for Ducati satellite team Pramac.
 Bagnaia is on a factory Ducati.
 In Germany, they were followed home by three more Bologna Bullets: Johann Zarco on the second Pramac, then Marco Bezzecchi and Luca Marini of Valentino Rossi’s Mooney team.